 With the holidays around the corner, presents and vacation are top of mind for children and adults alike.
 However, tasked with planning a company celebration, HR may not be as excited as the rest.

-According to a recent study by Bank of America, 76 percent of small business owners are planning to celebrate the holidays with their employees.
+According to a recent study, 80 percent of companies to celebrate the holidays with their employees.
 Beyond the classic holiday party or year-end bonus, many employers have found innovative ways to recognize employees and raise excitement for the upcoming year.

 How can you take your year-end celebration to the next level?
-We talked to 14 companies to hear their best ideas and get inspired.
+From end of year employee awards to team trips, 14 companies share their best ideas for recognizing employee contributions.

 With multiple offices across Europe, many of Flash Europe’s employees have only met colleagues virtually.
 Every year, the company hosts an event in a different European city—like Vienna or London.
 All employees are invited to a weekend celebration of the firm’s success.